KarolS/millfork/docs/abi/calling-convention.md

 * one-byte return values are passed via the A register

 * two-byte return values are passed via the HL register pair

+* in case of three-byte return values, its least significant two bytes are passed via the HL register pair and the most significant byte is passed via the E register

+* in case of four-byte return values, its least significant word is passed via the HL register pair and the most significant word is passed via the DE register pair

+* otherwise, the return value is passed via a static location

 #### Register preservation: